Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/temporal_range_checking.md

 Of the most common rejected Understandings, *Vespa crabro*, *Vespa vulgaris*, and *Vespula germanica* all hibernate in places which humans regularly disturb.
 Wood piles, chimneys etc. A quick sampling of records strongly suggests a pattern of disturbance, with many correspondents writing that they encountered the specimen through disturbing it whilst hibernating.

 #### *Bombus lapidarius*
-*Bombus lapidarius* has been the subject of a previous project which looked at date of emergence.
-The project found that a great many people are misidentifying this taxon, which explains the large number of 'too-early' records.
 Many 'out of bounds' records in this sector are out by > 40 days compared to those in BWARS.
 Either BWARS data is highly insufficient, or the verifications of this taxon are incorrect.
-Examination of the BWARS records over multiple years provides a high degree of continuity, suggesting significant misidentification.
-The timings provided by the BWARS data also match up to those expected by ecologists, whilst the timings provided by iRecord data contradict expectations.
+Subsequent peer review of these records has found that the majority of rejected *Bombus lapidarius* records in accurate, with the taxon able to emerge significantly earlier than anticipated.

 #### *Bombus pratorum*/*pascuorum*
 Conversations with Mike Edwards suggests that the majority of rejected records of these two taxa are the result of misidentification.

 #### *Bombus sylvarum*
 A lot of suspicious rejected records.
-Mike Edwards's comment was that this would be unusual to find on Hawthorne flowers in mid February, as claimed by a subsample of records.
+Mike Edwards's comment was that it would be unusual to find *Bombus sylvarum* on Hawthorne flowers in mid February, as claimed by a subsample of records.

 #### Does verification work?
 Yes.
 The 'verified other than correct/considered correct' data runs a rejection rate of 3.9% against that of verified data at 1.2%.
-Incoming data sits at 1.5%, though this value is highly affected by the presence of large volumes of data destined for `Considered correct` i.e. acceptance based on the verifier's trust in the recorder.
+Incoming data sits at 1.5%, though the value is highly affected by the presence of large volumes of data destined for `Considered correct` i.e. acceptance based on the verifier's trust in the recorder.
 As such, photographic verification provides a greater than 0.3% decrease in rejections than suggested by pure figures.

 #### Further investigation
 The main avenue which entomologists would like to explore are the potential 'confusion' taxa which are leading to the out-of-bounds records.
 Knowing the potential confusions for photographic recording will aid future verifiers avoid such situations, leading to higher quality data output.